Ernst von Freyberg: Family

 Freyberg is the eldest of three sons of Ulrich von Freyberg-Eisenberg and Brita Gertrud Blohm.
 He is married and a member of the Sovereign Military Order of Malta.

 Early life

-He studied law at the universities of Munich and Bonn from 1978 to 1985 and at the German University of Administrative Sciences Speyer in 1986/87.
+He studied law at LMU Munich and the University of Bonn from 1978 to 1985 and at the German University of Administrative Sciences Speyer from 1986 to 1987.
 He was admitted to the bar in Ulm in 1988.

 Career

 Founding of Finance House von Freyberg

 From 1988 to 1991, Freyberg worked as an analyst for TCR Europe Limited and Three Cities Research, Inc. In 1991, he co-founded finance house von Freyberg.
 In 1998, Close Brothers Corporate Finance Ltd, the corporate finance arm of Close Brothers, replaced finance house von Mellenthin with finance house von Freyberg as its German associate, purchasing 51%.
 In 2005, Close Brothers Corporate Finance began consolidating its European network and finance house Freyberg was renamed Freyberg Close Brothers.
 In 2010, Close Brothers Corporate Finance became loss-making and Close Brothers Group put it up for sale.
 It was purchased by the Japanese investment bank Daiwa Securities SMBC and is now called Daiwa Corporate Advisory GmbH.
 In 2012, Ernst von Freyberg was replaced as CEO by Stefan Jaecker.